-‘Deciphering the Gospels’, by R. G. Price, argues the case for Jesus mythicism, which is the view that Jesus never really existed on earth but was a mythical figure in the same way as Hercules or Dionysus.
+‘Deciphering the Gospels’, by R. G. Price, argues the case for Jesus mythicism, which is the view that Jesus never existed on earth in any real form but was an entirely mythical figure in the same way as Hercules or Dionysus.
 (The author is not the same person as Robert Price, also a Jesus mythicist author.)
-I’m an atheist who holds the opposing (and mainstream) view that Jesus did exist, as a normal, non-divine, human being.
+I’m an atheist who holds the opposing (and mainstream) view that Jesus was originally a human being of the 1st century about whom a later mythology grew up.
 I’m therefore reviewing Price’s book to discuss his arguments and my reasons for disagreeing.

 The first post in this book review is here.
 All subsequent posts will be linked at the end of that post as they go up.

 Chapter Eight: Apocalyptic and Messianic Stories That Preceded Jesus

 Price starts off with a pertinent question:

 If the real-life Jesus is a fictional invention of the author of Mark, who was the Jesus being worshiped prior to the writing of that story?
 We know that Paul was worshiping someone named Jesus before the Gospel of Mark was written, so what was Paul talking about?

 That would indeed be a useful question for Price to address in this chapter, but unfortunately he doesn’t do so.
 He did, however, briefly give his views on the subject back in the introduction, so let’s skip back to what he says there:

 What set the Jesus cult apart was their belief that the kingdom established by the messiah would not be on earth, but rather it would be in heaven.
 They believed that the material world was hopelessly corrupt and that the “kingdom of God” could never be established on earth.
 Thus, they believed that an immaterial heavenly messiah would be required to destroy the evil material world and establish a perfect kingdom in heaven.
 The creation of an immaterial heavenly kingdom required an immaterial heavenly messiah.